 A Balanced Dog Trainer's Outlook on Training Tools in a Purely Positive World

-Repairing cars is very similar to working with dogs and their owners.
+In my experience as a dog trainer, I’ve found that repairing cars is very similar to working with dogs and their owners.
 The issues experienced from client to client are all different, and consequently require different approaches to “fixing” them.
-Just like with cars, dog trainers need many different tools at their disposal to get the job done.
+Just like with cars, a dog trainer needs many different tools at their disposal to get the job done.

-In the dog training industry, there is a growing group of people who are working incredibly hard, lobbying and protesting, to take these tools away from dog trainers and dog owners.
+In the dog training industry, there is a growing group of people who are working incredibly hard – lobbying and protesting – to take these useful tools away from dog trainers and dog owners.
 These “Purely Positive” or “Force Free” trainers continue to spread propaganda and misinformation about the effects of using training tools such as prong collars and E-collars.
 If they are successful, our life with dogs will change forever.